 Curated by Sara Woodbury, Ph.D.
 Candidate in American Studies, William & Mary

 This dialogue between Dr. Yvette Pearson & Dr. Yiannis Papelis will examine ethical issues related to the design, development, and deployment of police and military robots.
 We will identify and examine key ethical issues related to the use of robots for surveillance, reconnaissance, weapons disposal/deactivation, searches, arrests, detention, training, and combat.
 We will consider questions such as: How are robots different from cars or tools?
 Will the use of police and military robots reduce injuries and fatalities?
 Will their use make war more humane or prevent war crimes?
 Will their use in policing enhance safety of both citizens and police officers?
 How do we prevent military or police robots from reinforcing problematic biases and corresponding social inequities?
 Who should be held accountable for the actions of robots in these contexts?

 Exhibition Advisory Board:

 Peter Eudenbach, ODU, Art Department

 Khan Iftekharuddin, ODU, Batten College of Engineering and Technology

-Petros Katsioloudis, ODU, STEM Education and Professional Studies
+Petros Katsioloudis, ODU, Darden College of Education and Professional Studies

 Reading & Research List: